jcubic/prism-cli/README.md

 ```

 There is also 3rd optional argument to hightlight function which is `newline` flag same as -n in command line.

+3rd argument to main function is options that are optional, it can accept this options:

+* `html` - indicate if it should return default html code from prism.
+* `newlines` - if set to true it will wrap each line in ANSI formatting.
+* `grammar` - prism.js grammar that you can load yourself (or you can have custom grammar).
+* `colors` - object with mapping `prism token` => `ANSI escape color`

 ## Config file